-The property of Villa Sant'Andrea, carefully attended by Tuscan hands, generously affords a majestic view over the Valdichiana.
+The property of Villa Sant'Andrea, carefully attended, generously affords a majestic view over the Valdichiana.
 With over 8 acres of land, the gardens are planted in over 200 olive trees, vineyards, many varieties of fruit trees, a vegetable garden, and aromatic herbs and flowers, all treated organically.
 The bountiful vegetables and fruits are yours to enjoy in season.

 Olive oil from our trees is now available through Soc.
 Agr.
 Sant'Andrea a Bacialla, S.R.L.

 At Sant’Andrea we grow the following types of for the oil:

 FRANTOIO – considered the most famous variety of oil producing olive, preferable grown in the Center of Italy and occasionally a little more to the north of the Apennines.
 The olives are plentiful and produce an abundant amount of oil with a “fruity” flavor.
 It has a better output if pollinated by the varieties Pendolino and Leccino.

 LECCINO – typical of Tuscany and its immediate north, this is an ancient, rustic and quite productive variety.
 It is also interesting from an ornamental point of view and it is selected by landscapers for the beautiful foliage and the think head of leaves.
 It produces quite well and its olives are also suitable for treating as eating olives.
 It is best if pollinated by the Variety Pendolino and Frantoio.

 MAURINO – it is a variety of great interest, especially for the Central area of Italy and is highly esteemed for the quantity of production and for the quality of the oil.
 It is also ideal for higher elevations as if can stand a colder environment.
 It is pollinated by the varieties Moraiolo and Pendolino